Also known as: sprawl, sprawl burpee, frog kick burpee, burpee frog, bodyweight sprawl

 What are the benefits of the Burpee Sprawl?

-Avoid letting your lower back arch or hips sag during the plank and push-up.
-Don’t rush the frog-kick or land stiffly.
-Keep elbows controlled, core braced, and use soft knee flexion on landing to reduce injury risk.
+Avoid letting hips sag or letting the lower back arch during the plank and push-up.
+Don’t rush transitions, fail to brace the core, or land stiffly.
+Keep hands shoulder-width and absorb landings with bent knees to reduce injury risk.

 How can I progress or modify the Burpee Sprawl?